marcellovictorino/MLIND_Project1_SupervisedLearning/README.md

 + **Machine Learning:**
     - Logistic Regression, Random Forest, Extra Trees Classifier, AdaBoosting, Gradient Boosting, Gaussian Naive Bayes
     - Hyperparameter tuning using Random Grid Search

+### Main Takeaways
++ Hyperparamater tuning can only provide marginal gains to a model's performance.
+The main impact comes from understanding the data, preprocessing it accordingly and performing feature engineering.
++ Explaining an algorithm in layman's terms is a valuable exercise.
+It requires deeper understanding of how a model works to come up with simple and easy to understand explanations/analogies.
++ There is a reason why the Gradient Boosting model is being vastly implemented on classification problems: even though it does require more time to train, it yields great results with little prediction time.
+As member of the `ensembles` family, it also contains the `feature_importances` method, making it easy to interpret and evaluate the impact of each feature.
++ As a matter of fact, training the model using only the five most important features yielded classification results similar to the one trained using all features available.
+This wouls be an interesting approach to implement in cases with limited amount of time/resources for model training.